directdemocracy-vote/www/white_paper.md

 Otherwise, in case of the endorsement of a web service or an app, it means that the web service or app is honest and provides a good quality of service.

 An important type of endorsement is the integrity endorsement signed by the app provider which means that the publication was performed from the genuine app running on a non-rooted unmodified smartphone.
-A citizen or a registration publication failing to receive an integrity endorsement from a trusted app provider should not be trusted.

 A **revocation** is a special kind of endorsement meant to revoke a publication.
 It has its revocation field set to true.
 A revocation can be published by a citizen to revoke her own citizen card.
 Then, they may create a new card with the same public key or a new public key.
 Revocations are also published by participants to cancel endorsements they previously published.

-All endorsements published by citizens should be endorsed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.
+All endorsements published by citizens should be signed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.

 Example:
 ```yaml